linguoliang/learning/cpp_learning/LocalWordCount/ReadMe.md

 # Local Word Count

-Count word in a huge file using single machine.
+Count word in a huge record file using single machine.

 # Requirement